golang/vscode-go/docs/features.md

 }
 ```

+If you're having issues with the formatting provided by this extension, take a look at the [Troubleshooting Formatting](troubleshooting.md#investigating-formatting) documentation.

 #### Add import

 Manually add a new import to your file through the `Go: Add Import` command.
 Available packages are offered from your `GOPATH` and module cache.